13 things to do in Queensland

 11. Currumbin Wildlife Sanctuary

-Another Gold Coast attraction that offers an “immersive” experience, the sanctuary is always a favourite with families.
+Another Gold Coast attraction that offers an “immersive” experience, the Currumbin Wildlife Sanctuary is always a favourite with families.
 It’s home to a diverse array of native Australian animals, including koalas, kangaroos, wallabies and crocs.
-A highlight for kids and adults alike is the daily lorikeet feeding; it’s slightly crazy with thousands of colourful lorikeets filling the air.
-Another activity well worth the time and cost is the behind-the-scenes tour, where your children get to learn about animal care and conservation efforts, while having loads of fun.
+A highlight for kids and adults alike is the daily lorikeet feeding.
+Take the behind-the-scenes tour, where the kids will get to learn while having loads of fun.

 Currumbin Wildlife Sanctuary.
 Image Credit: Tourism and Events Queensland